Stochastic Approximation for Nonlinear Discrete Stochastic Control: Finite-Sample Bounds: Main Results

 \subsection{Stochastic control of non-smooth exponentially stable systems}

-In many control applications, oftentimes we find that having smoothness is a luxurious thing for many systems.
+In many control applications, oftentimes we find that having smoothness is a luxury.
 For example, the states are usually measured in discrete times rather than being continuously measured since most device is not capable of doing such a task.
 Thus, this necessitates an analysis of the non-smooth setting, which is far more widespread in real-world applications.

 In absence of a smooth $V$, even many assumptions in the smooth exponentially stable case will cease to be meaningful.
 For example, the Assumption \ref{assumption: smooth-time-derivative} does not hold since the gradient does not exist everywhere in the non-smooth setting.
-Thus, we define an analogous Assumption \ref{assumption: smooth-time-derivative} using Clarke generalized gradient \cite{clarke1983oan} as following: for a locally Lipschitz function $V$, define the generalized gradient of $V$ at $x$ by:
+Thus, we define an analogous Assumption \ref{assumption: smooth-time-derivative} using Clarke generalized gradient \cite{clarke1983oan, Clarke1998-nonsmooth-analysis-control-theory} as following: for a locally Lipschitz function $V$, define the generalized gradient of $V$ at $x$ by:

 where $\overline{co}$ denotes the closed convex hull and $\Omega_V$ is the set of points where the gradient of $V$ exists.
 The time derivative Assumption \ref{assumption: smooth-time-derivative} can be written as: \begin{assumption} (Exponential stability assumption of the Lyapunov function with the Clarke generalized gradient) Let $x \in \R^d$, we have that the following holds: